-The Division examined the case simultaneously with case no 201507952/1/V2 in a hearing on 15 December 2015, at which the asylum seeker, represented by A.A.
-Vermeij, lawyer in Voorburg, and the State Secretary, represented by R.A.
+The Division heard the case at the same time as case number 201506502/1/V2 at the hearing held on 15 December 2015, in which the asylum seeker, represented by E.P.A.
+Zwart, lawyer in Purmerend, and the State Secretary, represented by R.A.
 Visser, employee of the Ministry of Security and Justice, appeared.